Arman-Harutyunyan/test/README.md

-This file have been created to describe purpose of this project
+This file have been created to describe the purpose of this project